‘Southern Charm’ Kathryn Dennis Speaks Out On Cousin Shelby

-At the end of Monday night’s Southern Charm Season 4 premiere episode, viewers saw someone described as Kathryn Dennis’ cousin, a woman by the name of Shelby, question Kathryn’s sobriety and spread gossip about her while at a pool party.
+At the end of Monday night’s Southern Charm season 4 premiere episode, viewers saw someone described as Kathryn Dennis’ cousin, a woman by the name of Shelby, question Kathryn’s sobriety and spread gossip about her while at a pool party.
 Although Kathryn’s ex, Thomas Ravenel, feebly defended Kathryn, Shelby implied that Kathryn wasn’t all together and healthy yet.
-The episode ended with Kathryn pulling up to a medical center to present a hair sample.
+The episode ended with Kathryn pulling up to a medial center to present a hair sample.

 What does Kathryn think of what Shelby said about her?
 Apparently, Shelby may not even be Kathryn’s real cousin.
 As the scene aired, Kathryn tweeted that she and Shelby have “zero lineage together.”